 Greece is a land of rugged beauty that includes over 2,000 islands stretching from the Ionian Sea in the west to the Aegean Sea and Turkey in the east.
 A geographic crossroads, the area has been a turbulent battleground for millennia.

 More than 1,000 years ago, the Vikings dominated northern Europe from their base in Scandinavia.
-Travel through Denmark, Norway, and Sweden to view the remains of this pre-Christian culture including stave churches, petroglyph sites, ship burials, Viking fortresses, stone ship graves, and nine UNESCO World Heritage Sites.
+Travel through Denmark, Norway, and Sweden to view the remains of this culture including wooden stave churches, petroglyph sites, pre-Christian stone ship graves, Viking fortresses, and six UNESCO World Heritage Sites.

 The Emerald Isle has a rich history dating back over 9,000 years, when Mesolithic hunter-gatherers migrated to the island.
 The various populations that have inhabited this territory have all left their imprint on the history of this fascinating country!
 Today Ireland is home to the greatest surviving concentration of field monuments in Europe.
 Enjoy Neolithic, Bronze Age, Iron Age, Early Christian, Medieval, Early Modern and Modern sites!

 July 28 – August 14, 2018 | Brian Buchanan

 Scotland contains some of the last great open space of Europe, famed for its moody highland mountains, mist shrouded glens, dazzling lochs, wild coastlines, and lush, verdant forests.
 It is a nation of astounding contrasts and hosts a wealth of archaeological and historical sites.